SEI-R-2-22/u2_lesson_react_router/README.md

 Looking deeper, the docs for the `component` method show us a little more about what is going on under the hood.
 - When you use component (instead of `render` or `children`) the router uses `React.createElement` to create a new React element from the given component.
 - That means if you provide an inline function to the component prop, you would create a new component every render.
-T
-- his results in the existing component unmounting and the new component mounting instead of just updating the existing component."
+- This results in the existing component unmounting and the new component mounting instead of just updating the existing component."
 - To note: `<Route component>` takes precedence over `<Route render>` and both take precedence over `<Route children>` so don’t use more than one in the same `<Route>`.

 All of these components have access to all the same route props (`location`, `match`, and `history`) as the other `Route` components.
 You can also explicitly pass other props (like functions and variables in the `state` object of `App.js`) that would not exist in `props` into the components like you would typically pass them as props.